 Data are not available nationally on immigrant students (either legally or illegally resident in the United States) who are enrolled in primary and secondary schools (K-12).
 However, a large majority of these students enrolled in Limited English Proficiency/English Language Learning (LEP/ELL) instruction programs may be assumed to be children of either legal or illegal immigrants with a predominance of children of illegal aliens.

 In Washington, LEP public school enrollment in 2010 ( 93,069) was 167.1 percent of LEP enrollment a decade earlier.
 By contrast, overall K-12 enrollment in the state was 103.2 percent of enrollment a decade earlier.

 FAIR projected Washington's population in 2050 likely would be between 10,240,000 million and 10,611,000 million with current levels of immigration.
 Alternatively, the population could be lower (8,626,000) if immigration were reduced to a level where it balanced the number of U.S. residents leaving to reside outside of the United states, i.e., zero-net immigration.
 See "Projecting the U.S. Population to 2050: Four Immigration Scenarios," FAIR 2006.

-The chart to the right illustrates the change in the number of foreign students attending school in Washington since 1997.
+The chart above illustrates the change in the number of foreign students attending school in Washington since 1997.

 For information on foreign student issues see: Foreign Students in the United States.